GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 • When one of your serviles inflicts a melee attack, you may use your reaction to have it shove that foe.
 You may have it use its [Body] or your level + your [Body] bonus for the purpose of determining the shoving creatures [Body].

 ##### The Flame
 Your power comes from the burning in your soul.
-You may do one of the following:
+You gain the following:
 • As an action or reaction, you may choose to receive 1d8 points of spell sickness.
 If you do, *you exhale flames in a manner identical to the Dragon's Breath spell cast at minimum level*.
 • As an action, you may *create a harmless flame in your hand which can produce light like a torch.
 It ceases to exist when you stop concentrating on it*.
 ##### Greater Dominion of The Flame